General Camp Info

 Park City Location

 ELITEAM will be base out of the U.S. Ski Team's Center of Excellence (COE) facility.
 We will use the Center's gym, testing equipment, workout rooms, kitchen and classroom.
 We will also use the many recreational fields and natural trails in and around Park City.
-All camps will be housed at the National Ability Center's dormitory.

 ELITEAM provides all meals, as well as fruit and energy bars for snacks each day.

 Approximately 45 campers attend each session.
 A ratio of 5:1 ensures personal attention for every camper.